Participating in Research

 Effects of Pregabalin (Lyrica) on Pain and Hyperalgesia of Fibromyalgia Patients (Study is Closed)

-Magnetic Resonance Imaging of Fatigue/Pain in Chronic Fatigue Patients
+Magnetic Resonance Imaging of Fatigue in Chronic Fatigue/Insomnia Patients (Study is Closed)

-Chronic Fatigue patients meeting the entry criteria will be enrolled into this study which looks at the structures of grey and white matter of the brain.
-We want to determine if chronic fatigue/pain affects the physical structures of your brain.
+Chronic Fatigue patients/patients with insomnia meeting the entry criteria will be enrolled into this study which looks at the structures of grey and white matter of the brain.
+We want to determine if chronic fatigue/insomnia affect the activity of different areas of your brain.
 Monetary compensation will be provided for those who qualify and complete the study protocol.